tonlls/PW_Deliverable1/README.md

 this project is deployed on https://deliverable1.herokuapp.com/ with superuser:

-    username -> admin
+`username -> admin`

-    password -> admin
+`password -> admin`

-to build for docker you can run
+to build for docker you can run:

-    docker-compose up --build -d
+`docker-compose up --build -d`

+to run the server locally you can run

+`python manage.py runserver`